Contents

 College athletes face many challenging situations during their college careers, and how best to support them will depend on their struggles.
 However, with the proper support in place, students can overcome these challenges and flourish.

 Understanding the risk and protective factors can help the university determine the best way to support those students.
-Expert Jen Jacobson, executive director of health and wellness at Macalester College, partnered with Vector Solutions for a webinar discussing mental well-being and sexual respect among college athletes and shared the following insight about the risk and protective factors.
+Expert Jen Jacobsen, executive director of health and wellness at Macalester College, partnered with Vector Solutions for a webinar discussing mental well-being and sexual respect among college athletes and shared the following insight about the risk and protective factors.

 Risk Factors for Athlete Mental Health and Well-being